simonjohngreen/wraith/README.md

 ## What Does Wraith do:

+* Wraith is OpenSource and free to use and deploy within your AWS accounts

 * Wraith automates those periodic internet based port scans, penetration tests, API capacity and performance tests and functional API tests, that we are all asked to run manualy.

 * Wraith also generates reports in xml and pdf.
 Emails the pdf's in an easy to digest format.
 Then stores the pdf and xml reports in an S3 bucket.